-ϴ |
+ϴ | incorporation |

-expression and individuality
+expression and meaning

 1.1.
 Environments consist of beings as well as inanimate entities.
 On being heard, conversations between them begin, gathering together societies of mutual interest and dependency.
 1.2.
 In society, individuals find they obtain greater benefit from their actions than they do alone.
 1.3.
 Soon after life on Earth began, three or four billion years ago surplus social capital gave birth to the biosphere of social beings, of which we evolved as a part.